 - An overall weight not exceeding 470 kg.

-Because of these stringent standards, only 3,000 head of cattle qualify as authentic Kobe cattle each year.
+Because of these stringent standards, only between 3,000 and 4,000 head of cattle qualify as authentic Kobe cattle each year.

 Domestic Wagyu and Kobe-Style Beef